-- 5. Remove the load line cap. - 6.
-Connect the load line to the storage tank through an asphalt hose. - 7.
+- 6. Connect the load line to the storage tank through an asphalt hose. - 7.
 Decrease the PUMP SPEED to zero. - 8.
 Put the PUMP CONTROL to AUTO - 9.
 Turn the Function knob to UNLOAD (the optional manual tank valve should be open). - 10.
 Open any valves on the storage tank between the asphalt hose and the tank. - 11.
 Run the asphalt pump on the storage tank at the desired pump speed. - 12.
 When finished unloading, turn the Function knob to LOAD/TRANSFER (the optional manual tank valve should be closed). - 13.
 As the load line on the Distributor is being unloaded, carefully open the bleeder valve or break the hose connection until a strong vacuum is heard.
 It may be necessary to reduce the pump speed in order to overcome pump vacuum when breaking the hose connection.
-Elevating the hose above the storage tank connection will allow maximum drainage of the hose.
+Elevating the hose above the storage tank connection will allow maximum drainage of the hose. - 14.
+Disconnect the hose from the load line.

-- 14. Disconnect the hose from the load line. - 15.
-Replace the load line cap and secure. - 16.
-Flush the pump before quitting. - NOTE: The pump can be stopped and the automatic tank valve can be closed immediately at any time during operation by turning the POWER switch OFF.
-Before turning the POWER switch back ON, turn the PUMP SPEED to zero if the PUMP CONTROL switch is in MANUAL, to prevent the pump from turning.
+- 15. Replace the load line cap and secure. - 16.
+Flush the pump before quitting.

+NOTE: The pump can be stopped and the automatic tank valve can be closed immediately at any time during operation by turning the POWER switch OFF.
+Before turning the POWER switch back ON, turn the PUMP SPEED to zero to prevent the pump from turning.